hlieb-decodifi/the-suite/docs/page-creation-guide.md

 - `Input`, `Select`, etc. - For form elements
 - `Card`, `Dialog`, etc. - For common UI patterns

+## Component Implementation Details

+While this guide focuses on the overall structure of pages and their components, the detailed implementation of components follows additional guidelines:

+- **Component Structure**: Each component should follow the standardized file structure
+- **Type Safety**: All components must have proper TypeScript typing
+- **State Management**: Use appropriate state management based on component needs
+- **Performance Considerations**: Implement memoization and code splitting techniques where appropriate

+For comprehensive guidance on these aspects, please refer to the [Component Creation Guide](./component-creation-guide.md), which provides detailed standards for individual component implementation including:

+1. Detailed file organization within component folders
+2. Component size and complexity guidelines
+3. Type safety implementations
+4. State management best practices
+5. Performance optimization techniques

 ## Component Organization Summary

 1. **Page Component**: Minimal routing component in `src/app/[route]/page.tsx`